 For thousands of years, locals have lived off the ocean by farming pearls.
 Visit the working pearl farm located near Vung Vieng village and see how the workers harvest the pearls.

-Diving is a relatively new activity in Ha Long Bay but there are some companies that offer the experience to dive deep into the bay’s underwater world.
+Diving is a relatively new activity in Ha Long Bay, but there are some companies that offer the experience of diving deep into the bay’s underwater world.
 Submerge yourself in the stunning jade-colored water to see vibrant corals and beautiful marine life.
 An awesome way to see what lies beneath the limestone towers.

-Cycling has become incredibly popular, as a way to explore the islands.
-For example, on Cat Ba Island there are several bike trails to choose from.
-These paths go through dense forest, lush green rice paddies, and beautiful wide-open coastal paths.
+Cycling has become incredibly popular as a way to explore the islands.
+For example, on Cat Ba Island, there are several bike trails to choose from.
+These paths go through dense forests, lush green rice paddies, and beautiful wide-open coastal paths.
 An excellent way to explore the area on the land.

 - Spa & massage – the more high-end cruises offer spa and wellness at the end of an active day of kayaking and exploring.

 - Star-gazing – watching the stars from the deck, sparkling across the shimmering waters of the bay, is an unforgettable experience.

 - Sunbathing – Sunbathe on the open decks.
 Depending on which islands the cruise is visiting, there will also be the option to relax and swim on sandy beaches.

 Lan Ha Bay

 Ha Long Bay is popular worldwide for its beauty, UNESCO status, and also its title as one of the new ‘seven natural wonders’ of the world.
 Because of this popularity, it can be very busy.
 Lan Ha Bay is a great alternative for peace and tranquility and is equally as beautiful as Ha Long Bay.